 These easy pumpkin sugar cookies for Halloween are made from common pantry ingredients, which means you probably have everything you need to make them.

-- Flour – the regular flour you have in the pantry.
+- Flour – The regular all-purpose flour you have in the pantry.

-- Brown sugar – has a deeper flavor than regular sugar, thanks to molasses.
+- Brown sugar – It has a deeper flavor than regular sugar, thanks to molasses.

-- Egg – provides stability and structure.
+- Egg – Eggs provide stability and structure.
 Large eggs are the standard size in recipes.

-- Sugar – just a touch of sweetness, not too much.
+- Sugar – Gives the cookies just a touch of sweetness, not too much.